Consonance and dissonance: In history of Western music

 Dissonance has been understood and heard differently in different musical traditions, cultures, styles, and time periods.
 Relaxation and tension have been used as analogy since the time of Aristotle till the present.

 The terms dissonance and consonance are often considered equivalent to tension and relaxation.
 A cadence is (among other things) a place where tension is resolved; hence the long tradition of thinking of a musical phrase as consisting of a cadence and a passage of gradually accumulating tension leading up to it.

 Various psychological principles constructed through the audience's general conception of tonal fluidity determine how a listener will distinguish an instance of dissonance within a musical composition.
-Based on one's developed conception of the general tonal fusion within the piece, an unexpected tone played sightly variant to the overall schema will generate a psychological need for resolve.
+Based on one's developed conception of the general tonal fusion within the piece, an unexpected tone played slightly variant to the overall schema will generate a psychological need for resolve.
 When the consonant is followed thereafter, the listener will encounter a sense of resolution.
 Within Western music, these particular instances and psychological effects within a composition have come to possess an ornate connotation.

 The application of consonance and dissonance "is sometimes regarded as a property of isolated sonorities that is independent of what precedes or follows them.
 In most Western music, however, dissonances are held to resolve onto following consonances, and the principle of resolution is tacitly considered integral to consonance and dissonance".

 Antiquity and the middle ages

 In Ancient Greece, armonia denoted the production of a unified complex, particularly one expressible in numerical ratios.
 Applied to music, the concept concerned how sounds in a scale or a melody fit together (in this sense, it could also concern the tuning of a scale).
 The term symphonos was used by Aristoxenus and others to describe the intervals of the fourth, the fifth, the octave and their doublings; other intervals were said diaphonos.
-This terminology probably referred to the Pythagorean tuning, where fourths, fifths and octaves (ratios 4:3, 3:2 and 2:1) were directly tunable, while the other scale degrees (other 3-prime ratios) could only be tuned by combinations of the preceding.
+This terminology probably referred to the Pythagorean tuning, where fourths, fifths and octaves (ratios 4:3, 3:2 and 2:1) were directly tunable, while the other scale degrees (other 3 prime ratios) could only be tuned by combinations of the preceding.
 Until the advent of polyphony and even later, this remained the basis of the concept of consonance versus dissonance (symphonia versus diaphonia) in Western music theory.